josimard/angular-requirejs-seed/README.md

 To install the latest Grunt depencencies

     $ npm install grunt-cli -g
-    $ npm install grunt --save-dev
-    $ npm install grunt-contrib-requirejs --save-dev
-    $ npm install grunt-contrib-uglify --save-dev
-    $ npm install grunt-contrib-copy --save-dev
+    $ npm update --save

 ##Building the project

 To generate an optimized build, use Grunt as usual

-	$ npm install grunt
+	$ grunt

+A "dist" folder will be generated with a minified version of your app/js files and only the necessary dependencies to serve over HTTP.
+Feel free to modify the [Gruntfile.js](https://github.com/pheno7/angular-requirejs-seed/blob/master/Gruntfile.js) to suit your needs.

 Keep in mind that no build tool or build watcher is necessary to develop and debug your application.
-Simply open [app/index.html](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/index.html) in a browser and experience coding comfort.
+Simply open [app/index.html](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/index.html) and experience coding comfort.
 Thanks to [RequireJS](http://requirejs.org/).

-By default a "./dist" folder will be generated with a minified and obfuscated version of your code and only the necessary files to serve over HTTP.
-Feel free to modify the [Gruntfile.js](https://github.com/pheno7/angular-requirejs-seed/blob/master/Gruntfile.js) to suit your needs.

 ## Wiring AngularJS controllers

 To wire controllers in this rig it's a piece of cake: